Juicing Fruits and Vegetables*

 If you buy carrots from which the tops have already been removed, their degree of freshness is revealed by how green the remaining tops are.
 Carrots packed in plastic bags in the produce section of the supermarket may have been picked many months before.
 The width of the carrots is also a factor; very thin carrots take a long time to scrub and feed into the juicer, and fat ones take less time to scrub but need to be sliced in order to fit into the mouth of the juicer.
 The best size is the widest that can fit without having to be sliced.

 It is definitely disadvantageous to peel fruits or root vegetables because much of the nutritive value is just below the skin.
-However, any dirt or decayed spots should be carefully removed from vegetables before juicing them.
 The skins should be scrubbed with a natural-fiber brush made for that purpose.
+Also, any dirt or decayed spots should be carefully removed.

 There is a controversy over whether organically grown carrots are any different from ordinary carrots.
 Even if the difference is small, the effect escalates in proportion to the volume of food consumed.
 While I have no way of testing foods for pesticides, I do find that organically grown produce usually tastes better.
 At least for carrots, organic ones are not much more expensive than non-organic ones.